Mt Fuji World Heritage Centre Fujinomiya, Shizuoka

 The centre also has various exhibition halls which show works or art and other artifacts that highlight the depth and history of fascination that the people of the Japan have for Mt Fuji.

 At the end, there is a 4K video theatre with 265-inch screen that showcases aerial footage of every angle imaginable with stunning clarity.

-By the time you have completed the circuit at the Mt Fuji World Heritage Centre in Fujinomiya, you will feel as though you have climbed and scaled the mountain itself and will share Japanese fascination with the, possibly, most revered and worshipped mountain in the world.
+By the time you have completed the circuit at the Mt Fuji World Heritage Centre in Fujinomiya, you will feel as though you have climbed and scaled the mountain itself and will share Japanese fascination with of the most revered and worshipped mountains in the world.